VI Rotorblade FAQs

 Q. Will VI precut my rotorblades?

-A. No. Cutting the blades to size is easily done and is part of the general mounting procedure.
+A. Usually.
+Cutting the blades to size is easily done by the user as part of the general mounting procedure.

 Q. Are resources available to help me setup my VI rotorblades?